Thinking about applying for Law School?

 Read more in their article, "How Hard is the LSAT, Really?"

-The next LSAT course will be during the Fall 2014 Semester
+The next LSAT course will begin Saturday, September 27th

-- Begins on a Saturday, with a pre-diagnostic exam, 9 a.m. to 1 p.m.
+- Begins on Saturday, September 27th, with a pre-diagnostic exam from 9 a.m. to 1 p.m. at the Main Campus

-- Workshop sessions will be twice a week, in the afternoon or evening
+- Workshop sessions will meet twice a week (see below)

-- There will be another Saturday workshop session with a post-diagnostic exam near the end of the workshop
+- There will be another Saturday workshop session with a post-diagnostic exam on Saturday, November 15th

 Who usually takes the LSAT course?